 Osteoarthritis (OA) pain is caused by the degeneration of the cartilage that cushions the ends of our bones.
 As this cartilage breaks down, it no longer acts as a buffer between the bones, causing them to rub against each other.
 This can lead to pain, swelling, and stiffness.
 Osteoarthritis pain is most commonly felt in the knees or hip joint as these are the weight-bearing joints of the body.

-You can develop osteoarthritis due to following reasons:
+You can develop osteoarthritis due to the following reasons:

 Symptoms of osteoarthritis can differ from person to person.
 For some people, the joint damage is mild hence the symptoms are bearable, while for others day-to-day life can become unmanageable due to the pain.
 Some common arthritis symptoms include pain, stiffness, and/or tenderness in the joints, joint swelling, decreased range of motion in the joints, joint deformities, nodes or bone spurs forming around the affected joints, muscle weakness, and fatigue.